Thumler's A-R1 Questions and Answers

 The Thumler's A-R1 is a hobbyist rock tumbler built to last for years of use.
 It has a durable metal base and its soft rubber barrel enables it to run quietly.
-It has a high quality motor that is overload protected for safety.
+It has a high quality motor that is thermally protected for safety.
 This tumbler is purchased by both beginners and experienced people who run small batches of stones.
 It is the perfect first rock tumbler for just about anyone.

 The A-R1 is a single barrel rotary tumbler that can process about two pounds of rough into beautiful tumbled stones.
 We sell this machine as a kit that includes all of the rock and supplies needed to produce one batch of of tumbled stones.
 It also includes a small jewelry findings kit to make a pendant, a pair of earrings, and a key chain with your finished stones.
 All you need is some glue.

 How Much Rough Is Needed?

 The A-R1 rotary tumbler barrel can process about two pounds of rough rock that, after tumbling will yield a nice number of polished stones.
 The weight is not an exact amount that will be the same every time.
 The specific gravity and size of pieces will be different, so measuring out a specific weight to use is not recommended.
 How full you fill the barrel is more important than how much weight is in it.
 Learn why how full the barrel is so important here.

 How Full Do I Fill the Barrel?

 Every time you load a rotary rock tumbler barrel it needs to be about 2/3 to 3/4 full to obtain the best possible results.
 If the barrel is over 3/4 full there is not enough room for the rocks to tumble inside the barrel.
 If the barrel isn't full enough the rocks will get tossed around and some might be chipped or bruised.

 How Big Can the Rough Be?